tomio13/RDM-Desktop/docs/Usage.md

 First a name is requested for the new folder, then a read-me is created based on the corresponding template.
 This file is opened in the default editor (nano for non Windows, Notepad for Windows) for being filled out by the user.
+The template only defines some kind of initial value and form.
+The user is free to edit thie file and use it in any sinful way.

 # working on YAML files
-If a new YAML file is created (on the bottom level of the folder tree), a template has to be selected after defining the name of the new file.
+If a new YAML file is to be created (on the bottom level of the folder tree), a template has to be selected after defining the name of the new file.
 The form editor is opened with this template, and once the content is submitted, the YAML file is created.